Physics-50/Module-3/docs/weak2.md

 You should submit the following on Gradescope:

 + Results from your exploration of one source of uncertainty.
 We suggest presenting these results as a figure.
-Most of the time this is the best way to present scientific data.
+Most of the time this is the best way to present scientific data, and it will help you prepare for our Module 3 deliverable.

 + A plot used to determine the wavelength of your laser for the 500 lines/mm grating.
 This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
 As always make sure to include units on your axis labels.

 + A plot used to determine the wavelength of your laser for the 1000 lines/mm grating.
 This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
 As always make sure to include units on your axis labels.

 + A plot showing the wavelength you determined as a function of diffraction grating spacing for the two spacings of diffraction grating you measured.
-Your results should include your propogogated uncertainty in the wavelength as determined from your best fit line to the data you obtained for the position of interference maxima as a function of the separation of the diffraction grating from the screen.
+Your results should include your propagated uncertainty in the wavelength as determined from your best fit line to the data you obtained for the position of interference maxima as a function of the separation of the diffraction grating from the screen.

 + A link to a spreadsheet with your experimental data